Ajoene: History and syntheses

 The structure of ajoene was determined and it was synthesized based on biosynthetic considerations in 1984, correcting an incorrect structure published in 1983.
-A short, scalable total synthesis of ajoene was reported in 2018 by Wirth and coworkers while a biosynthetically modeled synthesis of trifluoroajoene from difluoroallicin was published in 2017.
+A short, scalable total synthesis of ajoene was reported in 2018 by Wirth and coworkers.
 Syntheses of various ajoene analogues have also been reported.
 The chemistry of ajoene has been extensively investigated.

 When a garlic clove is crushed or finely chopped, allicin is released, with subsequent formation of ajoene when the material is dissolved in various solvents including edible oils.
 Ajoene is also found in garlic extract.
 Ajoene is most stable and most abundant in macerate of garlic (chopped garlic in edible oil).

 The reaction sequence that forms ajoene (2 in the diagram) involves two molecules of allicin.
 First, one allicin molecule (1 in the diagram) fragments to form 2-propenesulfenic acid and thioacrolein.
 These two react in separate stages with another allicin molecule by way of a conjugated thiocationic intermediate.